|Back to Back Issues Page|

 However, talking to patients who at my goading lose significant amounts of weight, they always seem to be saying that it was not that difficult.
 So I started to make a list of the innovative things they did.
 You too can profit from their collective wisdom.

 But the first step is to decide whether you have a small problem of a few extra pounds, a serious problem, or are you a time bomb waiting to go off?
-The way to do that is via this simple calculator.
+The way to do that is via the simple calculator at our free weight loss programs page.
 Simply add your weight and height, and out it pops.

 BMI less than 30: Okay, so you're a bit overweight, and your weight continues to edge up... fiddle with that calculator and work out at how many pounds you will reach a BMI of 30.
 Promise yourself faithfully, cross your heart, hope to die, that you won't cross that boundry.
 Ever.